fictionco/fiction/@apps/factor/docs/posts-and-pages.md

 }
 ```

-### Using Settings
+### Using The Settings

-To use the values in your component, just reference the `_id` from the settings as it relates to the `post` object which is automatically set when a dynamic page template is loaded.
-(The `post` variable is set in the computed property above).
+To reference the values provided be the options:

+1. Make sure you've added a `post` computed property to your component.
+2. Reference settings with the format `post.settings[_id]`

 ```html
 <template>